Posted on April 05th, 2017

 A 1997 study conducted by the National Institute for Occupational Safety and Health revealed that mechanical and electrical engineers with a history of asbestos exposure are prone to developing colorectal cancer.
 Researchers analyzed 4,943,566 death certificates from 28 states issued between 1979 and 1990 in order to identify the prevalent forms of cancer among various occupational groups exposed to asbestos.

-If you or a loved one was harmed by occupational asbestos exposure, we highly encourage you to take legal recourse as soon as possible.
+If you or a loved one were harmed by occupational asbestos exposure, we highly encourage you to take legal recourse as soon as possible.
 We have been providing quality legal representation to the victims of toxic exposure since 1990 and our diligent attorneys will do all in their power to help you recover the compensation you deserve.
-Call us at (205) 328-9200 and we can answer all your related questions.

 Are you struggling with a disease as a result of occupational asbestos exposure?
 Since asbestos use was incredibly widespread throughout the past century, the majority of engineering branches would regularly encounter it on the job before the 1980s.
 As a consequence, numerous engineers are now suffering from terrible diseases like lung cancer or asbestosis.
 If you are a former engineer injured by workplace asbestos exposure, we strongly encourage you to take legal action.
 The highly experienced lawyers at Environmental Litigation Group, P.C. will provide you with quality legal assistance and help you file a claim with one or multiple asbestos trust funds to recover the financial compensation you deserve.Case EvaluationAsbestos Screening